Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Ill-Posedness Analysis of the ISAC-CSI Operator

 Thus, in the locally coherent propagation regime, the column coherence is dominated by the in-domain factor $u_j$, whose decorrelation is induced by multiple scattering and multi-frequency phase mixing.

 For a homogeneous scatterer, the contrast is spatially constant within the \ac{ASR}.
-Let $\mathbf W \triangleq \mathbf X_k^{\mathrm T}\mathbf H_{1,k}^{\mathrm T}\in\mathbb C^{T\times N}$ and $\mathbf S \triangleq \mathbf G_k^{D}\,\mathrm{diag}(\boldsymbol\chi)\in\mathbb C^{N\times N}$.
+Let $\mathbf W \triangleq \mathbf X_k^{\mathrm T}\mathbf H_{1,k}^{\mathrm T}\in\mathbb C^{T\times N}$ and $\mathbf Z_{\chi,k} \triangleq \mathbf G_k^{D}\,\mathrm{diag}(\boldsymbol\chi)\in\mathbb C^{N\times N}$.
 Then

-Since the scattered-field energy and the number of effective scattering interactions are bounded, spectral radius $\rho(\mathbf S)<1$ holds and the Neumann series converges:
+Since the scattered-field energy and the number of effective scattering interactions are bounded, spectral radius $\rho(\mathbf Z_{\chi,k})<1$ holds and the Neumann series converges:

 The zeroth-order term $\mathbf W$ corresponds to propagation without contrast-induced coupling, while the higher-order terms represent in-domain multiple scattering.
-The additional decorrelation inside the \ac{ASR} is therefore governed by the in-domain Green’s function $\mathbf G_k^D$.
+The additional decorrelation inside the \ac{ASR} is therefore governed by the in-domain Green's function $\mathbf G_k^D$.

 Let $\mathbf G_{k,\mathrm{ASR}}^{D}\in\mathbb C^{N_d\times N_d}$ denote the in-domain Green's submatrix restricted to the ASR grid with $N_d$ pixels, and let $\mathbf g_{k,i}\triangleq [\mathbf G_{k,\mathrm{ASR}}^{D}]_{[:,i]}\in\mathbb C^{N_d \times 1}$.
 Using the large-argument expansion of the Hankel function, the inner product between two distinct columns can be written as: